 - 4.1 A report compiled during the first month of the key holding system being launched in July 2016 evidenced that the Paxton system had now been interfaced at all 5 community centres.
-This installation process was a complex operation involving a system build for the Paxton software and interfacing the Paxton system with City of Lincoln Council user interfaces including10 fire alarm and intruder alarm systems. - Compatibility issues which were not anticipated were encountered in relation to some intruder and fire alarms.
+This installation process was a complex operation involving a system build for the Paxton software and interfacing the Paxton system with City of Lincoln Council fire alarm and intruder alarm systems.
+Compatibility issues which were not anticipated were encountered in relation to some intruder and fire alarms.
 In some cases the alarm panels had failed and needed to be replaced.
 These problems were quickly resolved and the Paxton system was launched successfully - 4.2 Initially during the first month of this service being introduced the majority of hirers opted to key-hold.
-Of the 42 regular hirers at the time, six indicated that they were unable or unwilling to be trained as key holders. - 4.3 There are now 58 regular hirers using the community centres. - 4.4 There were a number of issues and concerns regarding the initial move to the key holding system, particularly in the very early stages.
+Of the 42 regular hirers at the time, six indicated that they were unable or unwilling to be trained as key holders. - 4.3 There are now over 60 regular hirers using the community centres. - 4.4 There were a number of issues and concerns regarding the initial move to the key holding system, particularly in the very early stages.
 The anticipated roll-out of key holding across the centres was initially delayed because of complications with the new Paxton software and the difficulties in training hirers.
 The training of hirers proved to be a more difficult and time consuming undertaking than initially expected for the Recreation Officers and the Bookings team.
-The City Councils two recreation officers undertook all of the key holder training, this included the training of City Council and Lincolnshire County Council staff, Contractors as well as the many nominated hirers.
+The City Councils two recreation officers undertook all of the key holder training, this included the training of City Council and Lincolnshire County Council staff, contractors as well as the many nominated hirers.
 Many of the hirers consisted of groups with multiple staff members who required training.
 As a consequence staff were engaged in almost full time training sessions over a period of 6 successive weeks.
 The need to train new groups in addition to those existing hirers that had already been trained continues to be a high priority and is still a significant part of the Recreation Officers role.
-Since the start of the key holding scheme a total of over 160 hirers have been key holder trained plus eight City Council staff, four County Council staff and 20 contractors. - 4.5 Key holders are all given additional time pre and post their booked time to enable them to carry out the responsibilities of being a key holder.
-Initially, some key holders overran their times but this has now been mostly resolved by key holders managing their time more effectively - 4.6 The Recreation Officers and the Bookings team at City Hall regularly review the use of the community centres by monitoring the events history as recorded on the
+Since the start of the key holding scheme a total of over 160 hirers have been key holder trained plus eight City Council staff, four County Council staff and 20 contractors.

-Paxton system.
-This enables staff to identify any problems with access, doors not locking and hirers trying to gain entry outside of time zones.
+- 4.5 Key holders are given additional time pre and post their booked time to enable them to carry out the responsibilities of being a key holder.
+Initially, some key holders overran their times but this has now been mostly resolved by key holders managing their time more effectively - 4.6 The Recreation Service at City Hall regularly review the use of the community centres by monitoring the events history on the Paxton system.
+This enables staff to identify any problems with access, doors not locking and hirers trying to gain entry outside of time zones. - 4.7 Other issues arising as a consequence of the introduction of the key holding system include: - Inadequate cleaning, - lights being left on overnight, - doors not being secured, - there has also been some issues with some hirers not always carrying out all the necessary checks they are required to.